List of Pirates of the Caribbean characters: Angelica

 During the quest for the Fountain of Youth, Angelica reunited with Jack Sparrow in London before shanghaiing him aboard the Queen Anne's Revenge, in an attempt to discover the location of Fountain to avoid Blackbeard's prophesied death by a one-legged man.
 Angelica tells Jack she is Blackbeard's long-lost daughter to get Jack to believe she is conning Blackbeard; it is later revealed that Angelica was telling the truth and that she is Blackbeard's daughter after all.
 Although Jack devised a mutiny aboard the Revenge, Angelica fought against his mutineers before Blackbeard used his sword to single-handedly quell Sparrow's attempted mutiny, and witnessed Blackbeard's usage of a voodoo doll to bend Sparrow to his will.
 Despite this, Angelica danced with Jack aboard the Revenge and offered the Black Pearl as a in return for helping them find the Fountain.
 Angelica also helped Blackbeard in a mermaid hunt and later orchestrated the gathering of a mermaid's tear.
 However, Blackbeard also threatens Angelica's life, holding his daughter at gunpoint, to get Jack Sparrow to retrieve the Chalices of Ponce de Leon.

 After the battle at the Fountain of Youth, a battle ensues between Blackbeard and Barbossa while Angelica, Scrum, and Jack fight over the mermaid's tear and the chalices.
 After Barbossa stabs Blackbeard with a poisoned sword, Angelica unintentionally poisoned herself while trying to remove Barbossa's poison-laced sword from Blackbeard's chest, Jack tricks Blackbeard into sacrificing his life to save Angelica's.
 Although Blackbeard had intended to kill Angelica so he could survive, Angelica holds Jack responsible for her father's death.
 Knowing that she will try to avenge her father, Jack then maroons her on a small desert island named Sola Fide Beach and gives her a pistol loaded with one shot.
-Seeing that he still loves her, Angelica tries to convince Jack not to leave her on the island by claiming she has knowledge of several artifacts that can give him control of the ocean and that she is pregnant with his child, but he doesn't fall for either of her ruses.
+Seeing that he still loves her, Angelica tries to convince Jack not to leave her on the island by claiming she has knowledge of several artifacts that can give him control of the ocean and that she is pregnant with his child, but he does not fall for either of her ruses.
 It is then Angelica finally admits her love for Jack, who is somewhat touched by this; however, he still leaves.
 Angered, Angelica then uses the sole round from her pistol in an attempt to kill Jack as he rows away, but misses.
 In a post-credits scene, Angelica finds Blackbeard's voodoo doll made in Jack's image and smiles, hoping that she will finally get her revenge on Jack.